ppy/osu-wiki/wiki/Skinning/Sounds/en.md

 Notes:

-- Plays when clicking on Back in the pause menu.
+- Plays when clicking `Back to Menu` in the pause menu.

 ---